The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

 To apply Lemma \ref{falt_finite} without assuming semisimplicity, we need to recognize when two global Galois representations might have the same semisimplification.
 We only have access to the local representations, which are generally far from semisimple.
 The key idea is that any filtration on the global representation, when restricted to the local representation, must be of a special form.

 Passing from local Galois representations via $p$-adic Hodge theory to filtered $\phi$-modules, we have the following situation.
 We're given a $\phi$-module $(V, \phi)$ with varying filtration $F = F^{\bullet}$; the variation of $F$ is described by a ``monodromy group'' $\Gmon$ (the differential Galois group attached to our Hodge--Deligne system).
-We will consider the associated graded of $(V, \phi, F)$ with respect to a $\phi$-stable filtration $\mathfrak{f}$.
-By Lemma \ref{balanced_filtration}, if $\mathfrak{f}$ comes from a filtration on the global representation, then the associated graded of $F$ with respect to $\mathfrak{f}$ is a balanced filtration (Definition \ref{dff:balanced}).
+We will consider the associated graded of $(V, \phi, F)$ with respect to a $\phi$-stable filtration $\mathfrak{f}$ -- eventually we will take $\mathfrak{f}$ to be a semisimplification filtration on the global Galois representation.
+By Lemma \ref{balanced_filtration} below, if $\mathfrak{f}$ comes from a filtration on the global representation, then the associated graded of $F$ with respect to $\mathfrak{f}$ is a balanced filtration (Definition \ref{dff:balanced}).
 So we want to know, for how many choices of $F$ does there exist a $\phi$-stable $\mathfrak{f}$, such that the associated graded of $(V, \phi, F)$ with respect to $\mathfrak{f}$ lies in a given balanced isomorphism class?
 We will bound the dimension of such $F$ in the flag variety.
 This material is very similar to the combinatorial arguments in \cite[\S 10-11]{LV}.

 To start with, we'll recall some results from \cite{LV} to limit the reducibility of global representations.
-Recall the following notion from \cite[\S 2.2]{LV}. \begin{dff} For a decreasing filtration $F^{\bullet} V$ on a vector space $V$ (with $F^0 V =V$) we define the \emph{weight} of the filtration to be
+The following result is the reason we need to work with $\mathbb{Q}$-varieties $X$, instead of varieties over an arbitrary number field.
+The natural generalization to representations of $\Gal_K$, with $K$ a number field, is false -- for a counterexample, take $K$ a CM field, and $V$ a one-dimensional representation coming from a CM elliptic curve.